jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 `a sample term to define`
 :    The definition you are seeking.
 (But not the droids.)

-## admonitions
+## Admonitions
 These are **sweet**!
 We should use them frequently.
 But be aware that they are not rendered correctly in MacDown.app.
+This is where it is good to be running "mkdocs serve" on your local machine.

 <a href="https://squidfunk.github.io/mkdocs-material/reference/admonitions/"" target="_blank">About admonitions</a>

 You add an admonition by

 1. starting a line with three explanation marks, a space, and a keyword (called a "type qualifier") such as note, danger, example, info, tip, warning.
-Here is a [list](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types)
+Here is a [list](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types).
+Certain colors are used for known keywords.
+If you use your own word or phrase, the color is maybe out of your control.
 2. on the next line(s) start with FOUR spaces

 !!! note